An English High Tea event is all about refined elegance.

 Keep the old-fashioned theme by posting the invitations by mail to your guests with handwritten names and addresses.
 Or even better hand-deliver them in person.

-An English High Tea means elegance and refinement.
-This is not the place for over the top embellishments or decorations.
+An English High Tea is refined and elegant.
+It can be a more formal event, with classic decorations and table settings.
+This is not the theme for over-the-top embellishments or decorations.
 A classic vintage style works best for this party.

 The basics of An English style Afternoon Tea include:

-Classic White Table Clothes make an elegant base to design your afternoon tea party style
+Classic White Table Clothes make an elegant base to design your afternoon tea party style.
+We recommend this classic white tablecloth by NewBridge

-Pretty Matching Plates, Cups and Saucers, Tea Pots and Sugar bowls like this Royal Albert New Country Roses Tea Set add to the classic style
+Pretty Matching Plates, Cups and Saucers, Tea Pots, and Sugar bowls like this Royal Albert New Country Roses Polka Rose Tea Set add to the refined theme of this tea party.

 Afternoon Tea Place settings

-On the center of the place, setting stand your vintage Fine Bone China teacup and saucer with a silver spoon on the saucer.
+In the center of the place setting sit a pretty vintage Fine Bone China teacup and saucer with a silver spoon on the saucer.

 When setting the food on tiered plates, remember to put savory food on the bottom and sweet things on the top plate.